 Select an option

-Modern Slavery Act Statement
+Modern Slavery and Human Trafficking Statement

-M7 Real Estate Ltd is a private limited company, incorporated in England and Wales with registered number 08614287.
-The Registered Office is at 10 Queen Street Place, London EC4R 1AG (“M7”, “We” or “Us”).
-M7 Real Estate Financial Services Ltd, a Group company, is regulated by the Financial Conduct Authority (Firm Reference Number: 618047).
-M7 has offices in the United Kingdom, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Luxembourg, Poland, Portugal, Spain and the Netherlands.
+M7RE is a private limited company, incorporated in England and Wales, and is the parent company of the M7 Real Estate Group.
+M7 Real Estate Financial Services Ltd (“M7FS”), a wholly owned subsidiary of M7RE, is regulated by the Financial Conduct Authority and has been established to conduct regulated investment activities within the M7 Group.
+M7 has offices in the United Kingdom, Croatia, Denmark, Dubai, France, Germany, Hungary, Ireland, Luxembourg, Poland, Portugal, Spain, Netherlands, and Hong Kong.

 Services and Supply

-M7 is one of Europe’s leading investment and asset managers in the real estate sector and as of this statement’s date manages c. €5 billion assets under 33 operating mandates.
+M7 is one of Europe’s leading real estate investment fund managers and as of this statement’s date manages c. €6.9 billion assets under 44 operating mandates.

-M7 considers these to be very low risk in relation to slavery and human trafficking so takes no specific action in respect to these relationships.
+M7 considers these to be very low risk in relation to slavery and human trafficking so takes no specific action beyond what would be considered appropriate due diligence for the size and nature of the M7 business in respect to these relationships.
 Given that our business is the provision of professional services, the risk of Modern Slavery within our business generally or our supply chain is low but we are conscious that Modern Slavery occurs in different forms throughout the world (including the UK).

 The majority of other services supplied to or on behalf of M7 are from the real estate industry in the UK and across Europe.
 Given the extremely low risk profile of anyone supplying us with services being involved in slavery and/or human trafficking, we believe that our current procedures and ability to rely on regulatory oversight in relation to professional services are sufficient.
-Those procedures remain under constant review.
+These procedures remain under constant review.

-The majority of goods supplied to M7 are those for use in an office environment.
+The majority of goods supplied to M7 are for use in an office environment.
 Given the low risk profile of suppliers of such goods, no specific training is provided or undertaken by M7 staff in relation to these matters.

 Training of Staff